suitangi/Minimal-Newtab/resources/Shinkai's Newtab.md

 ---

 # Shinkai's Newtab
-This extension changes your new tab page so that scenes from Makoto Shinkai's movies can play as seamless, looping cinemagraphs in the background.
+This extension changes your new tab page so that scenes from Makoto Shinkai's movies can play as seamless, looping cinemagraphs in the background, while your new tab page becomes a functional dashboard with different widgets and tools to help your productivity.

 The movies included are:
 - Kimi no Na Wa (Your Name)
 - Byousoku 5 Centimeter (5cm/s)
 - Kotonoha no Niwa (Garden of Words)

-**Get the extension here:**
+#### Get the extension here:
 - [Chrome](https://chrome.google.com/webstore/detail/ojaookiigngaiipdhccdoaalmjpgpigh/publish-accepted?authuser=0&hl=en)
 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/garden-of-words-newtab/)